No Calm before the Storm

 Square Enix have once again done a fantastic job on another expansion to one of the greatest mmorpgs out there.
 There is plenty more to go back and unlock once you hit 70 provided you haven’t unlocked them first; still the beauty of this game is being able to do things at your own pace.
 Stormblood is a heavily story driven mmorpg that delivers on so much and players will find themselves absorbed in its majestic world.

-A PlayStation 4 Review code was provided by Square Enix
+A PC Review code was provided by Square Enix